 Metadata.io is an AI-driven paid advertising platform that automates campaign execution across LinkedIn, Meta, Google, Reddit, and X. Its patented MetaMatch audience engine matches 1.5 billion personal-to-corporate email identities, enabling precise B2B targeting on consumer platforms like Facebook and Instagram.
 AI agents handle bid optimization, budget allocation, and multivariate testing around the clock, freeing lean marketing teams from managing campaigns across five ad platforms.
 However, Metadata requires a real ad budget (at least $20,000/month) to justify the investment, and it doesn't provide CRM data enrichment, prospecting databases, or sales intelligence.

 Clearbit (now Breeze Intelligence by HubSpot) is a B2B data enrichment platform that fills in missing CRM fields, identifies anonymous website visitors through IP intelligence, and shortens web forms to improve conversion rates.
 With over 100 B2B attributes drawn from 250+ data sources, Clearbit turns a single email address into a complete firmographic profile.
 The catch: since HubSpot acquired Clearbit in December 2023, Breeze Intelligence lives exclusively inside HubSpot.
 Non-HubSpot users are shut out, the standalone API no longer exists, and the free tools were sunset on April 30, 2025.
+Clearbit holds a G2 rating of 4.4/5 across 632 reviews -- strong user satisfaction, but the product is no longer accessible outside of HubSpot.

 Both platforms solve real problems.
 But using them together means managing two vendors, two data sources, and two views of your prospects.
 For teams that want enrichment, intent signals, audience targeting, and campaign execution to draw from one layer, there's a more complete option.

-ZoomInfo is a GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on a large verified data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to show not just what's happening in your pipeline, but why.
 On the marketing side, ZoomInfo includes a native demand-side platform for display ads, FormComplete for form optimization, contact-level website visitor identification, and GTM Studio for building and launching multi-channel plays.
 Sellers work from the GTM Workspace, and any team can power their own tools through the Enterprise API and MCP server.
 The result: one platform where enrichment, intent, audience building, and campaign orchestration all feed from the same data.

 If consolidating your data enrichment and campaign intelligence into one platform sounds right, see how ZoomInfo works.